 There are a wonderful selection of marked trails and pathways waiting to be explored.
 Sitting just a short drive along the Lough Foyle coast from us is the pretty town of Moville.
 At its heart is the handsome Green, a large Victorian park on the seashore with bandstand, playgrounds, walking trails and coastal footpaths offering sweeping views across the lough to Co.
 Derry opposite.
 There is a beautiful gentle walk along Lough Foyle shore, passing quiet secluded beaches, historic sites and elegant homes.

 Grianán of Aileach is most likely the most well-known monument on Inishowen.
 The megalithic stone fort is dated back to 1700BC and was originally built by the Tuatha de Danann who invaded Ireland before the Celts.
 Later the site became the hilltop fortress of the McLaughlin and O’Neill Kings of Ulster before being destroyed by Murtough O’Brien in 1101AD.
-Although heavily restored, the imposing structure invokes a connection to the past and is a must on any itinerary.

 Glenveagh National Park and Castle covers 14,000 hectares of loughs, glens and woods and encompasses two of the largest mountains in Donegal, Errigal and Slieve Snacht.
 The park includes an excellent visitors centre with audio-visual show that tells its fascinating history.